 So how do you know if your loved one is suffering from a UTI?

 Your first clue could be the smell and appearance of their urine.
 When infection is present, the odor is overwhelming and sour smelling.
 The urine may also be darker and possibly tainted with blood.

 Urinating more frequently is also a key clue to look for.
 No matter your loved one's age, the need to urinate when a UTI is present is often and urgent.

 Most important to note in seniors is the fact that physical symptoms of UTI may not be readily apparent.
 Instead, many aging adults experience behavioral changes when they have a UTI.
-In fact, urinary tract infections can cause dementia symptoms in elders.
+In fact, urinary tract infections can present with purely behavioral symptoms in elders.
 Any sudden change in cognitive abilites or drastic change in dementia-like behaviors such as paranoia, hallucinations and delusions may not be a sign of progressing dementia, but may be signs of a UTI.
 If your loved one is acting odd or inconsistently, keep your eyes peeled for the symptoms listed above and seek medical attention.
 An untreated UTI can become a medical emergency leading to hospitalization.

 Dementia Care Requires Close Observation

 When caring for a person with advanced dementia, the key to figuring out what is troubling them is close observation.